 The single row disc is exactly what it says, one row of disc blades.
 But that's about where the similarity ends.
 There's a lot of variation within the basic class of single row discs.

 Plug-in - The most basic style plugs directly into the receiver hitch of your ATV.
 It has a single axle with no perimeter frame, and fewer blades than most pull behind types.
 The blades fit within the footprint of the tires, so overall width is limited.

-This type of ATV disc depends on the weight of the four wheeler to control cutting depth.
+This type of ATV or UTV disc depends on the weight of the four wheeler to control cutting depth.
 For this reason, the rear of the machine must be lifted to attach the disc.
 Adjustment holes are provided to vary the weight exerted on the disc.

 Advantages of the plug-in style:

 Check out the video to see more info.

 Pull behind - The most popular ATV disc is the traditional pull behind type.
 A single axle with multiple blades, mounted within a perimeter frame, and attached by a drawbar to the ATV.